ymzuiku/svelte-zero-api/README.md

 # Q&A

 - Cannot read property '*' of undefined
-> Happens if you run the API on the server-side.
+> Happens if you run the API on [SSR](https://kit.svelte.dev/docs#ssr-and-javascript).
 Use onMount, or any other client-side called functions (on:click etc.).
 Read more about component life-cycle: https://svelte.dev/tutorial/onmount

 # Other

 Concerned about performance?
-See [performance benchmarks](./PerformanceBenchmarks.md)
+See [performance benchmarks](./PerformanceBenchmarks.md).
+There's no real noticable impact overall, but I wanted to include this anyways.